KFreon/KaelsKabbage/content/posts/2023-09-04-cross-platform-options-a-noob-view/index.md

 - MAUI, Microsoft's shiny new cross plat- wait...that's just Xamarin Forms in a trenchcoat!
 - Capacitor, the new Cordova

+> I know there's more, but these are my choices.

 {{< toc levels=2 >}}